gshearer/hodlgreed/README.md

 This is useful if you had to restart your gekko process while you were HODL'ing an asset.

 Note: Use of this feature will disable buy advice until the first sell has been advised.

+# SMA Interval
+How many candles are required to calculate SMA (mean price).

 # IRC
 This strategy uses NodeJS irc library.
 The full list of settings are here https://github.com/martynsmith/node-irc/blob/master/lib/irc.js